HRLO77/CLImail/README.md

 An CLI email client written in python. _Should_ support different email providers such as outlook, gmail, hotmail etc.

+The default server it uses is gmail, if you want to use any other email provider, make sure to enter the correct server, ports and address.

 # EXAMPLES:

 Normal login: